patricegautier/unifiZabbix/README.md

 ### {$UNIFI_PORT_USAGE_AVERAGE_THRESHOLD}
 The percentages above which to issue and info/average event for switch Port usage.
 I have this set to 40, 60 and 50 respectively

+Note: those macros do not come with the import, you have to create them by hand;  they will survive subsequent imports..